walles/batterylogger/README.md

 TODO
 ----
+* Mark restarts by vertical red lines.
+That would make the increasing-battery-use-until-reboot pattern on my phone more visible.

 * Auto generate version code and version number from git describe.

-* Try removing the sample series while zooming and see if that improves zoom performance.

 * If we change the system clock, think about how that would affect boot timestamps, the system sampling's reboot detection and the timestamp